martinwechselberger/martinwechselberger.github.io/_pages/workshop.md

 author_profile: true
 ---

-The **Sydney Dynamics Group (SDG)** workshops were initiated in 2014 by Martin Wechselberger as part of my **ARC Future Fellowship (FT120100309)**.
+The **Sydney Dynamics Group (SDG)** workshops were initiated in 2014 by me as part of my **ARC Future Fellowship (FT120100309)**.
 This series was established to foster a collaborative environment for researchers in dynamical systems, providing a platform for discussing both foundational theory and modern applications.

 ## List of Workshops